 Tottenham v Chelsea

-The big match on Saturday sees Spurs play host to Chelsea (12.45pm Ko, Live on Sky Sports 2), and the visitors look worth a punt at 2.6 with Boylesports and Paddy Power to emerge victorious
+The big match on Saturday sees Spurs play host to Chelsea (12.45pm Ko, Live on Sky Sports 2),and the visitors look worth a punt at 2.6 with Boylesports

 The League leaders go into the match on a five-game winning run, but face an improving Spurs side who are unbeaten since losing their first game of the season at Newcastle.